North Sipora

 North Sipore is a district of Mentawai Islands Regency in Indonesia.
 It is located on the northern portion of the Sipore Island.
 The seat of the regency is located in Tuapejat, on the northern tip of the district.
-With just over 12,000 inhabitants on 2015, it is the most populated district in the regency.
+With just over 12,000 inhabitants in 2015, it is the most populated district in the regency.

 The district is subdivided into 5 villages and a kelurahan: